Solar Panel Cleaning Cost

 Could Cleaning My Solar Panels Affect the Warranty?

-It can do, for sure.
-Most manufacturers list what you can and can’t use on the panels.
-Some will void the warranty if you use things like pressure washers, severe chemicals, or anything abrasive.
+Some manufacturers will void the warranty if you use things like pressure washers, severe chemicals, or anything abrasive to clean your solar panels.
 So, check the paperwork first, then you’ll know you’re cleaning them in a way the manufacturer is happy with.

 Is There Such a Thing as a Self-Cleaning Solar Panel?